"It seems with each book, this series gets better…"

 Definitely no American.

-If he and the other three Slye Temp operatives got caught while they were gate-crashing Pyongyang’s annual citywide April celebration, the fallout would be bad.
+If he and the other three Slye operatives got caught while they were gate-crashing Pyongyang’s annual citywide April celebration, the fallout would be bad.
 Much worse than just having the US government deny knowledge of this mission.

 Tanner’s team would be painted as nothing more than mercenaries trying to kidnap two North Korean physicists for financial gain.
 And the world would believe that lie, since Iraq was known to pay top dollar because their physicists got sniped all the time.

 Tanner nodded at Dingo Paddock, who angled the thermal-imaging camera so that Nick Carrera and Damian “Blade” Singleton could also watch the monkey wrench shoved into their operation.